sparql-generate/sparql-generate/sparql-generate-sql/README.md

-# SPARQL-Generate for CSV
+# SPARQL-Generate for SQL

-This project contains binding and iterator functions to generate RDF from CSV files.
+This project contains binding and iterator functions to generate RDF from SQL files.